akshatgit/CS537-Discussion-sp22-2/week-4/README.md

 ## Lottery Scheduler
-Processes are scheduled in a random manner.
+Processes are assigned a subset of the tickets.
 Each process is assigned a probability, and scheduler picks a random number to schedule a process from the pool of READY processes.

 For e.g. We have 5 processes:
 - Process A (p=0.1): 0-9 tickets